 UK TO NETHERLANDS FERRIES

-Which UK ferry ports serve the Netherlands?
+Which UK Ferry Ports Serve the Netherlands?

 There are three different ferry routes to Holland from the UK, and all of them depart from English ports, on the east coast.
 From north to south these ports are Newcastle (Tyne and Wear), Hull (Yorkshire), and Harwich (Essex).